Mithers/Data_Science_Portfolio/README.md

 ### Data Science Portfolio

-## This portfolio is pretty dated and reflects the work I did as I was trying to become a Data Scientist, for a more modern look at my work go to: [www.christophershoe.com](https://www.christophershoe.com).
+## This portfolio is pretty dated and reflects the work I did when I was trying to become a Data Scientist - for a more recent look at my work go to: [wwww.christophershoe.com](https://www.christophershoe.com).

 # GA Data Science Portfolio